-Annual Maximum: The most a dental plan or dental policy will pay toward the cost of your dental services.
-After the plan pays this amount, you must pay the total cost of your dental services but at the discounted cost if your dentist is in a network.
+Annual Maximum: The most a dental plan or dental policy will pay toward the cost of your dental services in a year.
+After the plan pays this amount, you must pay the total cost of your dental services that may be at the discounted cost if your dentist is in-network.
 Only 3% to 5% of people with dental policies reach the annual maximum each year.

 Appeal: A formal request for insurer's review of denied or unpaid claims.
 Claims can be for services or supplies.
 You or your dentist can file an appeal.
 Appeals are an attempt to receive payment from third party (usually an insurance company).
+Appeal rights are limited.
+It is important to gather and submit all important documents, so appeal rights are not unnecessarily exhausted.

-Assignment of Benefits: You authorize benefit payments to go directly to the dentist.
+Assignment of Benefits: Authorizing benefit payments to go directly to the dentist.